 All exams produced by Oneida-Herkimer-Madison BOCES are aligned to the NYSED Regents LOTE Curriculum and maintain a scaffolded approach to content.
-This was done to replicate the format and thoroughness of the former Regents LOTE Examination in the testing of the four language skills of speaking, listening, reading and writing.
-Culture is embedded in our test via the reading selections, listening narratives and authentic realia.
-In recent years we have begun to incorporate more questions involving the interpretive mode stemming from the ACTFL standards: interpersonal, interpretive, and presentational.
+This was done to replicate the format and thoroughness of the former Regents LOTE Examination in the testing of the four language skills of speaking, listening, reading, and writing.
+Culture is embedded in our examination via the reading selections, listening narratives, and authentic realia.
+In recent years, we have begun to incorporate more questions involving the interpretive mode stemming from the ACTFL standards: interpersonal, interpretive, and presentational.

 Teachers who have been selected to write questions are experienced teachers who currently teach the level for which they are writing.
 These selected teachers are well known for their professional integrity and language proficiency.

 Examinations are compiled from a pool of items that have been created by the aforementioned teachers.
 Team Leaders are retired teachers and experts in the field.
 Team Leaders have no vested interest in the results of the examinations.